 Mismatched Sources: The HSC matching algorithm uses a friends-of-friends algorithm, together with a Bayesian method to break up long chains (see Budavari & Lubow 2012) to match detections from different images.
 In some cases the algorithm has been too aggressive and two very close, but physically separate objects, have been matched together.
 This is rare, however.

-Yes - HLA Images FAQ.
+Yes — see the HLA Images FAQ.
 Here is a figure from the document showing a variety of artifacts associated with very bright objects.

 The figure shows that in general there is a good one-to-one agreement for repeat measurements using different instruments with similar filters.
 Starting with the best case, A-F814W vs W3-F814W shows excellent results, with a slope near unity, values of RMS around 0.04 magnitudes, and essentially no outliers.
 However, an examination of the W2-F814W vs. W3-F814W and A-F814W vs W2-F814W comparisons show that there is an issue with a small fraction of the WFPC2 data.
 The short curved lines deviating from the 1-to-1 relation show evidence of the inclusion of a relatively small number of slightly saturated star measurements (i.e., roughly 5 % of the data).